What is the grant for?

-The ESC Stroke Research Grant is designed to allow a researcher to spend one year in a European research laboratory or clinic.
+The ESC Stroke Research Grant is designed to allow a researcher to spend six months in a European research laboratory or clinic.
 It is open to young physicians (cardiologists, neurologists, radiologists, vascular surgeons, neurosurgeons, or other researches with MD title, nurses and allied professionals), who demonstrated interest in stroke.

-One fellowship per year of 25,000 Euros will be awarded to the successful candidate.
+One fellowship per year of 12,500 Euros will be awarded to the successful candidate.
 The institution and topic are chosen by the candidate.
 To be eligible, the current institution of the applicant must be different from the host institution and it is unlikely that candidates planning to return to an institution where they have spent time previously will be successful, except in exceptional cases.
+It is accepted that the candidate remains in its own country.
 Preference will be given to those for whom the award will enable the fellow to learn novel techniques valuable for their future career.

-This fellowship is open to candidates of all nationalities.
+This fellowship is open to candidates of all nationalities (European or worldwide).

 It is also an opportunity to learn and to improve skills to carry back home and a great occasion to develop one’s own international and professional network.